 Dietary Adjustments: Specific dietary changes can soothe the stomach lining and support healing.

-Medications to Reduce Stomach Acid
+Finding Relief: Medications That Reduce Stomach Acid

 One of the primary goals in treating alcoholic gastritis is to reduce stomach acid, which can exacerbate the inflammation and damage to the stomach lining.
 Here are some commonly prescribed medications: